Mendip Hills: Toponymy

+There has been a great deal of debate, over the course of decades if not centuries, about the provenance and meaning of the toponym 'Mendip', and as late as 2000, two leading place-name scholars felt able to remark that "Mendip is probably best regarded as unsolved".
+However, an idea put forward in a 1986 paper, by one of the UK's leading academic place-name researchers, seems to have regrettably fallen beneath the radar, and has not had the widespread currency that it deserves.
+The author of the article was Richard Coates, now Emeritus Professor of Linguistics at the University of the West of England.
+Following a review of earlier evidence, Prof. Coates suggested that Mendip is a hybrid name, part British and part Old English.
+He posits a first element mönïð, from Primitive Welsh, meaning 'a hill', and Old English yppe, 'a hunting dais'.
+The strong sense of the word in its entirety is 'an upland area used for hunting'.
+The logic and elegance of this explanation is extremely clear - the Mendip plateau had been used explicitly as a hunting ground by the Anglo-Saxon kings, something strikingly reinforced by the (possibly apocryphal) story of King Edmund, in the middle of the 10th century, escaping death by a whisker as the stag he was chasing plunged to its death over Cheddar Gorge, his own horse only pulling up short at the last minute on the very lip of the cliff.
+The Normans placed Mendip under Forest Law for the same reason.

 Geology

 The rock strata known as the Carboniferous Limestone were laid down during the early Carboniferous Period, about 320–350 million years ago.
 Subsequently, much of northwestern Europe underwent continental collision throughout the late Paleozoic Era, culminating in the final phases of the Variscan orogeny near the end of the Carboniferous, 300 million years ago.
 This tectonic activity produced a complex suite of mountain and hill ranges across what is now southern Ireland, south-western England, Brittany, and elsewhere in western Europe.

 As a result of the Variscan mountain-building, the Mendip area now comprises at least four anticlinal fold structures, with an east–west trend, each with a core of older Devonian sandstone and Silurian volcanic rocks.
 The latter are quarried for use in road construction and as a concrete aggregate.
 The Mendips were considerably higher and steeper 200 to 300 million years ago, and subsequent erosion has resulted in varying geological features including gorges, dry valleys, screes, swallets and others typical of karst landscapes.
 Beneath the southern escarpment and plateau are caves.
 There are also areas of limestone pavement and other karst features.
 Dissolution of the limestone produced many of the gorges including Cheddar Gorge and Burrington Combe.
 Springs are a common feature of the eastern part of the hills, a number of which have associated tufa deposits.